Summary Judgment Proceedings – Part 1

 Purpose of Summary Judgment:

-Summary Judgment procedure is designed to enable a Plaintiff whose claim falls within certain defined categories to obtain judgment without the necessity of going to trial, in spite of the fact that an intention to raise a defence has been given.
+Summary Judgment procedure is designed to enable a Plaintiff whose claim falls within certain defined categories to obtain judgment without the necessity of going to trial, even if an intention to raise a defence has been given.

-The main objective of the procedure is to enable a Plaintiff with a clear case and where a proper defence is lacking it can be disposed of without needing to wait for judgment to be obtained and to save costs for the Plaintiff because there will be no need to go to Court for a trial.
+The main objective of the procedure is to enable a Plaintiff with a clear case, where a proper defence is lacking, to dispose of the matter without needing to wait for judgment to be obtained.
+It also helps save costs for the Plaintiff as there will be no need to go to Court for a trial.

 Recent Articles